Blurrybboi/aichat/FAQ.md

 The log contains runtime details and API request and response data, which can help you troubleshoot.

+## How to enable web search?

+There are two ways to use web search in AIChat

+1. **Use a model with built-in web search capabilities**: Some models have web search enabled by default, such as `perplexity:*`, `openrouter:*:oneline`.
+Some models do not support web search by default, but can be enabled via `patch`.
+See https://github.com/sigoden/llm-functions/blob/main/tools/web_search_aichat.sh for details.

+2. **Use the `web_search` function calling**: Many models do not natively support web search, but their capabilities can be extended with function calling.
+This means they can use the `web_search` tool, and therefore indirectly gain web search capabilities.

 ## Why need compress session?

 Sessions require context memory.
 However, The chat API is stateless.
 Therefore, each request needs to include the chat history.